CodeLaboratory-Patrick/DotNET__EntityFrameworkCore/README.md

 - [Microsoft Docs: Entity Framework Core Fluent API](https://docs.microsoft.com/en-us/ef/core/modeling/)

 ---
-# 🚀 Navigation Properties in .NET Development: A Comprehensive Guide
+# 🚀 Navigation Properties in .NET Development
 ## 📖 Introduction
 **Navigation properties** are a key concept in **Entity Framework (EF) Core** that allow developers to define relationships between entities in a database model.
 They provide a way to traverse and query related entities, making it easier to manage complex data structures while maintaining referential integrity.
 In this guide, we will explore: